 One of the most challenging parts of attending college is finding a way to pay for it.
 Many students are graduating with a crippling amount of student loan debt.
 Student loans can limit what you can do after you graduate and be a real hindrance in beginning to building wealth and a solid future.
-Here are five ways to reduce the amount that you have in student loans when you graduate from college.
+Here are five ways to cut your college costs so you can reduce your reliance on student loans.

 Choose an Affordable School

-A good state school where you qualify for in-school tuition can make attending college much more affordable.
-Depending on your career goals attending community college for a year or two may also help reduce the cost of your tuition.
-This can help you reduce the amount that you need to borrow just to cover tuition costs.
+A good state school where you qualify for in-state tuition can make attending college much more affordable compared to a higher-priced private school.
+Depending on your career goals, attending community college for a year or two may also help reduce the cost of your tuition.

 Apply for Needs-Based Scholarships and Grants